ToanQPham/ToanQPham.github.io/_posts/2019-11-27-irrep-semidirect-product.md

 ---
 layout: post
 title: "Irreducible representation of semidirect product by abelian group"
-categories: Representation Theory
+categories: Representation Theory,
-tag: Group Representation
+tag: Group Representation,
 ---

 I would like the write down the argument of $\S 8.2$